appventure-nush/nush-canteen/README.md

 # NUSH Canteen

-## webserver setup
+## Web Server setup

 - Install node modules with `npm install`
 - Start the web server with `sudo node server.js`

-(You may autostart this with a cron job or on boot)

-## webserver/queueAnalyser setup
+## Queue Analyser setup

-NOTE: this should only be done on a device used for tracking queue data.
+NOTE: this should only be done on a device used for perpetually tracking live queue data.

 - Install `wireshark`
 - Connect `wlan1` interface in monitor mode
-- Run `startMonitoring` script
+- Run `startMonitoring` script in `queueAnalyser` folder.

-(You may autostart this with a cron job or on boot)
+(You may autostart these with a cron job or on boot)